meterial/CoAS/README.md

 We will gradually split and implement the modules used in the CoAS system.

 ### Provably Secure Linguistic Steganography
-In the CoAS system, you can choose any provably secure linguistic steganography.
+In the CoAS system, you can choose any provably secure linguistic steganography to embed the random number seed into the audio text.
 We will not go into details here, recommending one of them, [Discop](https://github.com/comydream/Discop).

 ### Audio Steganography
 The audio steganography module in CoAS is based on [FastDiff](https://github.com/Rongjiehuang/FastDiff) and [ProDiff](https://github.com/Rongjiehuang/ProDiff), and implemented in the text-to-speech (TTS) task.